 Closing Thoughts: More Bang For Your Buck Comes Down to Strategy!

 I get it, there is a lot here and you are probably feeling overwhelmed.
 No worries.
 Go back to the basics first.
-Make sure your digital infrastructure is in place, that you are posting some organic content, and you have a nice website with clear messaging and CTAs.
+Make sure your digital infrastructure is in place.
+Post some organic content, and have a nice website with clear messaging and CTAs.
 Then, honestly, go hire an expert to help with your digital strategy.
 There are many amazing firms and people out there you can lean on and not worry about having to pay through the teeth.
 Want an intro to who I use?
 Send me a note or a DM on LinkedIn and I will happily refer you.

 Paid digital marketing is part art, part science.
 Don’t try to wing it.
 I hope this has helped you learn a few things that you and/or your team can run with.